The RACE model for ChatGPT: how to write better prompts with structure

 Frequently asked questions about the RACE model and ChatGPT prompts

-Absolutely.
-The RACE model is widely applicable - including for scripts, content calendars and AI-generated flows.
+• Absolutely.
+The RACE model is widely applicable – including for scripts, content calendars, and AI-generated flows.

-👉 You can also leave a question using the contact form, email frederiek@clickforest.com or call +32 473 84 66 27.
+👉 Or ask your question via the contact form, email frederiek@clickforest.com, or call +32 473 84 66 27.

-Together, we'll look at how you can get more out of marketing, technology and AI.
+Together, we'll explore how you can get more out of your marketing, technology, and AI today.